 A \$12,000 Certified Local Government (CLG) grant was awarded by the Historic Society with the initial application.
-An \$8,000 grant was requested from the Minnesota Historical & Cultural Heritage grant program (commonly known as Legacy Grants) as the required match for the CLG grant.
-This Legacy grant application has been submitted three times and has been denied each time for varying reasons.

-At its December 8, 2015, meeting, the City Council agreed to allow the \$8,000 required match to be taken from the Planning Division consultant line item in the 2016 Community Development budget to allow the project to move forward.
+An \$8,000 grant was requested from the Minnesota Historical & Cultural Heritage grant program (commonly known as Legacy Grants) as the required match for the CLG grant, but the funds were not obtained.
+At the December 8, 2015 City Council meeting, the councilmembers agreed to allow the \$8,000 required match to be taken from the Planning Division consultant line item in the 2016 Community Development budget to allow the project to move forward.

 An RFP for consultant services was issued on January 6, 2016, to consultants listed on the MHS list.
 It was also published in the Minnesota History Local News E-Newsletter.
 With a subcommittee recommendation, the HPC awarded the contract to Landscape Research at its February meeting.
-A contract was signed and the survey work began in March.
+A contract was signed and the survey work began in March 2016.

 This project followed guidelines established by the Secretary of the Interior for preservation planning, and the Guidelines for History/Architecture Projects in Minnesota provided by the State Historic Preservation Office (SHPO).
 Survey work by the consultant consisted of researching the history of each building, photography, evaluation of historic significance, and completion of a new inventory form.
-The survey was completed in July, 2016, and submitted to SHPO.
-SHPO has accepted the report and its recommendations.
+The survey was completed in July, 2016 and submitted to SHPO.
+SHPO accepted the report and its recommendations.